 "(The faculty) are not only passionate about their subject, but are equally passionate about their students.
 They taught me that history is not simply names and dates, but the stories and experiences of those fellow humans who have gone before me.
 The history faculty at Carroll serve as models in innumerable ways." -Dr. Joseph Laythe, Professor of History, Edinboro University of Pennsylvania

-    Associate Professor of History and Department Chair.
-ON SABBATICAL DURING THE FALL OF 2013.
-Originally from Missoula, Montana, Dr. Glaes is an Associate Professor of History.
-She earned her Ph.D from the University of Wisconsin-Madison, where she completed fields in modern French history, modern German history, European social and cultural history, and modern African history.
+Associate Professor of History.
+Originally from Missoula, Montana, Dr. Glaes earned her Ph.D. from the University of Wisconsin-Madison, where she completed fields in modern French history, modern German history, European social and cultural history, and modern African history.
 She conducted fieldwork in France and wrote a dissertation entitled, "The Mirage of Fortune: West African Immigration to Paris and the Development of a Post-Colonial Immigrant Community, 1960-1981," which she is currently revising into a manuscript.
 Away from the classroom and the archives, Dr. Glaes enjoys skiing, running, yoga, pilates, hiking, fly fishing, camping, traveling, and just about all sports.

 Fields taught: Modern European History, Modern African History, and Latin American History

 Course offerings include: Modern France, Modern Germany, the Second World War Era, the Cold War in Historical Perspective, Nineteenth-century Europe, Modern Africa, Modern Latin America, History and Theology of the Holocaust (with Dr. Chris Fuller/theology), Twentieth-century Ideologies in Theory and Practice (with Dr. Elvira Roncalli/philosophy), Western Civilization, Historiography, and Research Seminar